Apahachi/stable-diffusion-webui-forge-on-amd/README.md

  Then apply the change in your code editor( eg VS code) ,where `git stash pop`listed.

-Close command prompt and run webui-user.bat again.
+Close command prompt and run `webui-user.bat` again.
+> [!IMPORTANT]

-Flux Use on Zluda ，tested work on `Flux-dev-fp8.safetensors`, and `t5xxl_fp8_e4m3fn.safetensors` combination , `Flux1-dev-Q4_K_S.gguf`，`flux1-dev-Q6_K.gguf `works and others like `Q2,Q3,Q5` also should works except maybe slower than no-quantized files ,`.safetensors`.
+> Flux Use on Zluda ，tested work on `Flux-dev-fp8.safetensors`, and `t5xxl_fp8_e4m3fn.safetensors` combination ,
+`Flux1-dev-Q4_K_S.gguf`，`flux1-dev-Q6_K.gguf `works and others like `Q2,Q3,Q5` also should works except maybe slower than no-quantized files ,`.safetensors`.
-A list of quantized models in GGUF file available at [here](https://huggingface.co/city96/FLUX.1-dev-gguf/tree/main) A list of quantized T5 v1.1 XXL encoder model in GGUF file available at [here](https://huggingface.co/city96/t5-v1_1-xxl-encoder-gguf/tree/main)
+>  A list of quantized models in GGUF file available at [here](https://huggingface.co/city96/FLUX.1-dev-gguf/tree/main) .
+>  A list of quantized T5 v1.1 XXL encoder model in GGUF file available at [here](https://huggingface.co/city96/t5-v1_1-xxl-encoder-gguf/tree/main).
-Flux loras use need set `Automatic (fp16 LoRA)` in `Diffusion in Low Bits`.
-Test works for many loras now ,however there are some lora still failed to work.） if there is not enough vram , you may increase your virtual memory or use quantized models like Q4 or less .
+>  Flux loras use need set `Automatic (fp16 LoRA)` in `Diffusion in Low Bits`.
+Test works for many loras now ,however there are some lora still failed to work.）

+if there is not enough vram , you may increase your virtual memory or use quantized models like Q4 or less .
 ### if you need build roclabs ,please get support by this [guide](https://github.com/likelovewant/ROCmLibs-for-gfx1103-AMD780M-APU/wiki) .